mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.1/index.md

 <!-- The issues that have been fixed and improved in DC/OS 2.0.1 are grouped by feature, functional area, or component.  -->
 - Fixed an issue where unfinished Marathon deployments would prevent a successful upgrade to DC/OS 2.0.

+- Decreased the amount of Mesos agent memory used in DC/OS 2.0.

 - Fixed an issue in dcos-net where a task update was leading to two DNS zone updates.
 (DCOS_OSS-5495)

 - When deciding whether to push a network overlay to Lasuhup, DC/OS now compares by value, in addition to TIEP IP address and subnet.
 (DCOS_OSS-5620)